College football rankings: ESPN debuts Top 25 poll for 2025 spring practice

-As college football embarks on spring practice to prepare for the 2025 season, it’s time once again to get a head start at the early top 25 team rankings as players return to the field.
+As college football kicks off spring practice to prepare for the 2025 season, it’s time once again to get an early look at the early top 25 team rankings as players return to the field.

 Now, ESPN has released its early SP+ top 25 rankings for the 2025 fall campaign in an effort to grade the sport’s potential national champions heading into the season.